-Please refer to the MySQL manual.
+Please refer to the page in the MySQL manual.

 - That you have installed and enabled the pdo_mysql extension in PHP - That the mysql.default_socket points to the correct socket (if the database runs on the same server as Nextcloud).

 Note: MariaDB is backwards compatible with MySQL.
 All instructions work for both.
 You will not need to replace mysql with anything.